ShreyasSkandanS/nvidia_tx_utils/pages/install_pytorch.md

 For now, I recommend using a previous version of PyTorch such as 0.4.1 or 0.5.0.

+April 2019: It appears there's a dependency that is now a private repository for pytorch==0.4.1; For **ss_segmentation** I believe pytorch==1.0.0 should also work smoothly.

 ```
 git clone http://github.com/pytorch/pytorch
 git checkout v0.4.1